-Prerequisite: ACT Reading score of 19 or above, Accuplacer Reading score of 78 or above, or completion of Reading READ 0033 with a grade of "C" or higher.
+Prerequisite: ACT Reading score of 19+, Next Gen Accuplacer Reading score of 253+, or completion of Reading READ 0033 with a grade of "C" or higher.

 An introduction of the major areas of study within the broader category of the biological sciences.
-The course will survey the hierarchical structures present in biological systems, introduce the currently identified concepts that govern studies within the various sub-disciplines, and examine the position of man within the biological world.
+The course will survey the hierarchical structures present in biological systems, introduce the currently identified concepts that govern studies within the various subdisciplines, and examine the position of man within the biological world.